igsb/GestaltMatcher/README.md

 ## Lumper and Splitter Analysis

+The Lumper and Splitter Analysis is designed to assess the similarity between different cohorts.
+This method helps determine whether two given cohorts should be merged (lumped) or treated as separate entities (split).
+The analysis is performed by comparing the similarity between the two cohorts and their relationship with a control distribution.

+For example, this approach can be applied to evaluate the similarity between:

+* **Various genetic disorders with overlapping or distinct facial patterns**: For example, we proved that patients with NAA10 and NAA15 share similar facial phenotypes (https://www.nature.com/articles/s41431-023-01368-y).
+On the other hand, we can also demonstrate that one disorder appears distinct from another.

+* **Different mutation types or positions within a single gene**: For example, we can show that patients with C-terminal truncation exhibit distinct facial features compared to those with N-terminal truncation.

 This section contains various statistical and visualization analyses:

-* Statistics Analysis: Currently written in R, with plans to migrate to Python in the near future.
+* **Statistics Analysis**: Currently written in R, with plans to migrate to Python in the near future.

-* tSNE Plot: Provides a 2D visualization of image distributions using Python.
+* **tSNE Plot**: Provides a 2D visualization of image distributions using Python.

-* Pairwise Rank: Compares the rank of a given patient with controls (patients with other disorders) using Python.
+* **Pairwise Rank**: Compares the rank of a given patient with controls (patients with other disorders) using Python.

 ## Contact
 Dr. Tzung-Chien Hsieh